Skip to main content

 A couple of things I focus on to make the remote onboarding process as smooth as possible:

 Ensure that you’re prepared to send out all the information and equipment ahead of time.
-There are solutions, like Hofy, which can help equip your new starters all across the globe in a few clicks.
+There are solutions like Hofy that can help equip your new starters all across the globe in a few clicks.

 Making people feel welcome in advance is especially important if they’re far away from everyone else.
 Start inviting them into stand-ups and calls even before day 1, that way they can already recognise names and know who to potentially reach out to once they start.